 The vibrato (actually, despite the name of the control, it’s tremolo) didn’t work.
 I was puzzled why, until I noticed that a capacitor was missing on the preamp/vibrato board.
 Then, I noticed some bulging capacitors, a damaged transistor and a missing resistor.
 I ordered — and installed — the Clavinet.com upgrade kit, which gave me the parts needed to replace all the caps on the board, and some of the critical resistors.
 I also ordered replacement transistors for the two in the vibrato section of the board.

 That got the vibrato working, but it was too weak for my tastes.
 I discovered that there are two trimmers on the preamp board.
 The one on the left controls the speed of the vibrato.
 The one more toward the right controls the intensity.
 On my Pianet, I liked the result of adjusting the speed to the slowest position, and turning-up the intensity to the maximum.
 It’s still a fairly subtle effect, but quite lovely.

 (It’s kind of funny that Rhodes, Wurlis and Pianets all have tremolo effects (pulsating volume) that are labelled as vibrato (which is pulsating pitch).
 You’ll find the same backwards labelling on many Fender amps.
 And, in the same strange way, many guitars have “tremolo bars,” which actually impart vibrato to the notes.
 Doesn’t anyone in the musical instrument industry have a dictionary?)

 So, now everything works perfectly.
-(Much thanks to David Robertson, who generously shared his expert advice throughout my work on this Pianet.)
+(Much thanks to David Robertson, my Classic Keys co-author, who generously shared his expert advice throughout my work on this Pianet.)